miraland-labs/miraland/README.md

 ```

 ### Starting a local testnet
-Start your own testnet locally, instructions are in the [online docs](https://docs.solana.com/cluster/bench-tps).
+Start your own testnet locally, instructions are in the [online docs](https://docs.miraland.top/cluster/bench-tps).

 ### Accessing the remote development cluster
 * `devnet` - stable public cluster for development accessible via
-devnet.solana.com.
+devnet-mln.miraland.top.
 Runs 24/7.
-Learn more about the [public clusters](https://docs.solana.com/clusters)
+Learn more about the [public clusters](https://docs.miraland.top/clusters)

 # Benchmarking